2022 Israeli legislative election: Likud

 Benjamin Netanyahu did not face a challenge for the party leadership.
 Likud MK Yuli Edelstein, a former health minister and speaker of the Knesset, had initially stated an intent to challenge Netanyahu in 2021 but announced in late June 2022 that he would not do so.
 Netanyahu last faced an internal leadership challenge in 2019, when he defeated Gideon Sa'ar by a large margin; Sa'ar then left the Likud in 2020 to form New Hope.
 The planned leadership election was cancelled on 19 July, as no one besides Netanyahu contested it.

 Likud is one of several Israeli parties that allows its membership to determine a portion of the party's electoral list.
 The Likud's electoral list is composed of candidates selected by four methods: national primary elections, regional representatives (chosen from 10 regions), slots set aside for minorities, and slots filled by the party leader (Netanyahu).
 The primaries took place on 10 August.
 Contenders included Netanyahu's economic advisor Avi Simhon, far-right former MK Moshe Feiglin, and former MK Ayoob Kara.
 A Likud party committee moved the minority slot to a low position on the party list (No. 44), making it unlikely that the candidate selected to fill the slot would be elected.
 This move angered the Druze, including Likud MK Fateen Mulla, who currently fills the Likud minority seat.

 Meretz

 Yair Golan announced on 6 July that he would run in the Meretz leadership election and challenge incumbent Nitzan Horowitz.
 Horowitz announced on 12 July that he would not run in the leadership election.
 Former party leader Zehava Gal-On announced on 19 July that she will also run.

 The election committee of the party selected 23 August as the date for the party primary and the leadership primary.
 Gal-On defeated Golan, returning to her former position as Meretz leader.

+Ra'am

+Mansour Abbas was approved for another term as the party leader of Ra'am on 6 August.